Bun E. Carlos: Mainstream success

-Demand for Cheap Trick at Budokan became so great that Epic Records finally released the album in the U.S. in February 1979.
+The band's second album, In Color, was released later in 1977.
+When Cheap Trick toured in Japan for the first time in April 1978, they were received with a frenzy reminiscent of Beatlemania.
 Cheap Trick at Budokan launched the band into international stardom, and the album went triple platinum in the United States.
 The first single from the album was the live version of "I Want You to Want Me", which had originally been released on In Color.
-It reached No. 7 on the Billboard Hot 100, and became Cheap Trick's best-selling single to date.
+It reached No. 7 on the Billboard Hot 100.

 Following a decline in popularity in the early-to-mid-1980s, Cheap Trick released Lap of Luxury in 1988.
 "The Flame", a ballad, was issued as the first single from the album and became the band's first-ever No. 1 hit.
 The second single, a cover of Elvis Presley's "Don't Be Cruel", peaked at no. 4.
 Lap of Luxury went platinum and became recognized as the band's comeback album.

-Busted was released in 1990.
-The album's first single, "Can't Stop Falling Into Love", reached on the Billboard Hot 100.

 Carlos suffered from back problems for several years.
 He had surgery in 2004, (Note: In an interview, Carlos said the surgery was in 2001.) which he said fixed the problem.

-In 2007, officials of Rockford, Illinois, honored Cheap Trick by reproducing the Rockford album cover art on that year's city vehicle sticker.
-On June 19, 2007, the Illinois Senate passed Senate Resolution 255, which designated April 1 of every year as Cheap Trick Day in the State of Illinois.